Score Methodology Update — Engine Weight Recalibration

 6. Questions or concerns

 If you're seeing a score change that doesn't match what we've described here, contact us at support@getseeniq.com with your practice ID and we'll walk through your specific audit with you.
-Score changes are always derivable from the per-engine sub-scores, the SIR breakdown, and the engine weights — there is no opaque blending.
+You can always work your score back to the per-engine sub-scores, each engine's mention rate, and the engine weights — there is no hidden adjustment.